-Items in your catalog can be sold as one-time charges on Accounts and as add-ons on Plans and Subscriptions.
+Items in your catalog can be sold as one-time charges on Accounts and as recurring charges (called add-ons) on Plans and Subscriptions.
 Each item can be sold via any channel for maximum flexibility and data tracking; the item itself is not "one-time" or "recurring".

 The charge Description, Product Code, Accounting Code, and Tax settings will be auto-populated from the item.
-The Price and Revenue Recognition for the charge will also be auto-populated from the item, but these fields can be changed to reflect the desired values for this charge.
+The Price and Revenue Recognition for the charge will also be auto-populated from the item, but these fields can be changed to reflect the desired values for this particular charge.

 Configuring items as add-ons on a plan restricts the offerings a subscriber to that plan can select.
 The only offerings available to the customer will be those add-ons specified on the plan.
 To sell items from your catalog as plan add-ons, select the desired item(s) from the dropdown in the Plan Add-Ons section of the New Plan page, or send the appropriate Item Code(s) when creating a plan via the API.

 The Add-On Name, Add-On Code, Accounting Code, Tax settings, and Revenue Recognition for the add-on will be auto-populated from the item.
 The add-on Price will also be auto-populated from the item, but this value can be changed to reflect the desired price for this plan.
 More information about creating add-ons can be found here.

-In Recurly's API, item-based add-ons can be configured via the Plans or Plan Add-Ons endpoints and charged via the Purchases or Subscriptions endpoints.
+In Recurly's API, item-based plan add-ons can be configured via the Plans or Plan Add-Ons endpoints and charged via the Purchases or Subscriptions endpoints.
 All plan add-on and subscription add-on configuration can also be done via the Recurly Admin Console.

 Items can be sold with fixed pricing or any of the available Quantity-Based Pricing models when added to a plan.
-Once you have selected your item, choose your pricing model, and then configure your tiers.
-You can use the calculator to validate that specific unit amounts are charging as expected.
+Once you have selected your item, choose your pricing model and configure your tiers, if applicable.
+You can use the calculator to validate that specific unit amounts will charge as expected.

 Once the pricing model has been saved, it cannot be changed.
-The tiers and prices can be updated on the plan or subscription to provide more personalized pricing.
+The specific tiers and prices can be updated on the plan or subscription to provide more personalized pricing.
 If you need to change the pricing model, create a new add-on.